 One of the reasons I like the OurRitual approach is that it doesn't leave you hanging between appointments.
 Couples use the app to watch expert videos or do exercises that keep the momentum going on a random Tuesday when I'm not there to mediate.

 Trust is a bridge you build one brick at a time.
-From helping couples through this, I know that promises are cheap - consistency is what actually pays the bills.
+From helping couples through this, I know that promises are cheap - consistency is what actually rebuilds confidence over time.

 Practicing Radical Empathy